colterschiwal5/python_group/Frogger/README.md

 # Frogger
-A game where a user helps a frog cross the screen while avoiding cars and jumping over a river using logs.
+A game where a user helps a frog cross the screen while avoiding cars and jumping over rivers using logs.
+You can collect flies for extra bonuses, and powerups to help you.

 ## Contributers
 * Ava - coder